Our Policies & Reporting

 Lion supports the Australian Government’s Voluntary Tax Transparency Code (“the Code”) as a key platform to better inform public debate about tax policy and to increase transparency to the wider community.
 We strongly believe that sustainable financial results come from generating genuine societal value and offering transparency about the way we approach tax risk management.

-Lion’s Taxes Paid Report provides an overview of our tax strategy, governance and policies, all of which align to Lion’s overall corporate governance and sustainability frameworks.
-We also include commentary regarding our total tax contribution and major international related party transactions.
-Details of Lion’s effective tax rate and a reconciliation of the accounting profit to income tax expense and to current year income tax payable is also included.
+Lion’s Tax Transparency Report provides an overview of our tax strategy, governance and policies, all of which align to Lion’s overall corporate governance and sustainability frameworks.
+We include a breakdown of Lion’s tax contribution in Australia and other foreign jurisdictions and commentary on Lion’s key international related party transactions.
+Details of Lion’s effective tax rate and a reconciliation of the accounting profit to income tax expense and to current year income tax payable and taxes paid are also included.

 We see this report as an important step in providing transparency and accountability to our stakeholders, and an opportunity to maintain an open dialogue regarding our tax commitments.